renaudwangler/ib/extra/mfa-alternative.md

 **Results** : You may now use the **2fast** app to generate 6 digit codes to login with the user you just setup.

-## Exercise 2: Disbale MFA for the user
+## Exercise 2: Disable MFA for the user

 ### Task 1: Install a Windows 10/11 Store Application
 1. Launch your favorite Internet browser and log into either 365 or Azure portal wiht the user account you want to enable MFA for